Engin1980/python-youtube-playlist-to-mp3/readme.md

 3. [To adjust MP3 file volume] Ensure you have, or download and extract/install [MP3_GAIN](http://mp3gain.sourceforge.net/) (command line version is sufficient).
 4. Start Terminal/Command line/Powershell and enter the following command sequence:

-   4.1 Download or clone this repository (only files from the root are required).
+   4.1 Download or clone this repository.

    4.2 (Optionally, but suggested) Create [new virtual environment](https://docs.python.org/3/library/venv.html) to be used with this repository.